texttechnologylab/ewiser/README.md

+# EWISER

+This repo is our fork of EWISER.
+The primary change is to automatically update several dictionaries that determine which lemmas and labels the system will disambiguate.
+Updating them to match the training and test data is very important, as it has a huge impact on network accuracy.

+We also added our own training/evaluation scripts to allow more flexible training and evaluating and to make it work with our data formats.

+See the [main repository README](https://github.com/texttechnologylab/VerbSensDisambiguation) for details on installation and usage.

+Below is the original EWISER README.
+Please make sure to cite them if you use this repo!

 # EWISER (Enhanced WSD Integrating Synset Embeddings and Relations)
 This repo hosts the code necessary to reproduce the results of our ACL 2020 paper, *Breaking Through the 80% Glass Ceiling: Raising the State of the Art in Word Sense Disambiguation by Incorporating Knowledge Graph Information*, by Michele Bevilacqua and Roberto Navigli, which you can read on [ACL Anthology](https://www.aclweb.org/anthology/2020.acl-main.255/).